 There are usually state or local requirements for non-hazardous construction waste.
-Non-hazardous construction and demolition (C&D) debris can be recycled or disposed of at municipal solid waste landfills, C&D only landfills, or incinerators, as allowed by state and local regulations.
+Non-hazardous C&D debris can be recycled or disposed of at municipal solid waste landfills, C&D only landfills, or incinerators, as allowed by state and local regulations.
 Most C&D waste such as asphalt, concrete, shingles, steel, and wood can be recycled.
 EPA has guidance on sustainable management of C&D material.

 Electronic or E-Waste